iarobinson/theEarthObject/README.md

 ## Contributing

+# We love 😘💕 your contributions.

+## So..why waiting?

 If you need help on learning to contribute, I _think_ [this video](https://youtu.be/CL43zp0jlpc) describes the process.
 [This repo also looks like a great resource for early stage programmers](https://github.com/firstcontributions/first-contributions).